yoannLafore/enhanced-unet-road-seg/README.md

   train_dir: /path/to/data/training/
 ```

+Then, download the ResNet pretrained weights zip from the **Pretrained ResNet weights** release on Github and extract them at the repository root.
+This will create a directory `pretrained_resnets` containing the weights.

 Then, from the repository root, run the following script to execute all training configurations used to produce the reported results and store the outputs in the `out/` directory:

 ```bash